-13 Black Wedding Dress Designers to Follow Now
+13 Black Wedding Dress Designers to Follow Right Now

 "What became obvious in my decision to work in the bridal industry was that it lacked inclusion.
 I wanted to create a safe place for brides to be celebrated for exactly who they are," says Andrea Pitter-Campbell of Pantora Bridal, a salon catering to Black brides.
 "Ours is an important story to tell.
 As I often say, we're bigger than wedding dresses."